 Shivapuri Hike

-Shivapuri Hike has to be the go-to hike for the people of Kathmandu Valley.
+Shivapuri Hike has to be the go-to hike for people in the Kathmandu Valley.
 Hiking in the Shivapuri National Park offers you the chance to encounter different Flora and Fauna that are protected in the park.
 Moreover, it also offers numerous trails that pass through the national park.

 Everest Base Camp Trek